sdenglis/cmpe013/Lab07/CE13_lab7.X/README.txt

 >> I would have gotten a second opinion from a TA to ensure that this was the case,
 >> but, unfortunately, all lab sections I attended were completely filled...

+0.)
+Extra Credit Implementation:

+>> Was actually fairly straightforward.
+I basically added in another state to the state
+>> machine, utilizing the given header files for the OLED display.
+I set a delay between
+>> the normalize and invert screen functions.
+Then, I simply called these functions
+>> inside of the BLINK_INVERT state in order to execute this set of commands.
+The lab
+>> manual didn't explicitly state any requirements for this part, except that it should
+>> "enter an 'alert' mode, blinking its screen at invertals."

 1.)
 Summary:

 >> To summarize, this lab was a culmination of all previously-learned concepts applied to what